IgnaceShoeib/Health-4-All/README.md

     - Add a text bubble to the mascot and assign it in the mascot
     - Add thunder and rain to the scene and assign it in the mascot but make them inactive in the scene, the mascot will activate it when it is needed
     - Add a cross and checkmark to the mascot and assign it in the mascot, make sure the material on the checkmark and cross is invisible
+    - Add a canvas to the mascot with text for the score and 2 buttons to restart or return to the lobby, make sure the canvas is inactive and assign it to the mascot